hzqfarhan/Video_Detection/README.md

-content = """# 📌 YOLOv8 Video Object Detection
+# 📌 YOLOv8 Video Object Detection

 This project uses the **Ultralytics YOLOv8 model** to perform real-time object detection on a video file.
 It processes the video frame-by-frame and exports a new output video with bounding boxes and labels for every detected object.